The war in Ukraine. Interview with Dr Wojtek Wilk

 We can also help those Ukrainians thanks to different initiatives in Poland.
-Unfortunately, there are cases when this aid was misorganized.
+Unfortunately, there are cases when this aid was disorganized.
 We saw pictures of wet clothes laying on the ground near the border.
-I personally saw many useless things offered by people like evening dresses oraz phone chargers of very old type while preparing packages for Ukrainians.
-How should we help in a wise and effective way?
+I saw many useless things offered by people like evening dresses or phone chargers of very old types while preparing packages for Ukrainians.
+How should we help wisely and effectively?

 Material support should always be verified because the collections for refugees and people in war crises should not be an excuse to get rid of things we don’t need.
 That is why we should always find out what the needs and possibilities are directly from the organization that we would like to support.

-The Polish Center for International Aid has helped in Ukraine since 2014, when the war really started.
-During those 8 years the fights in Donbas were still ongoing.
-Was it possible to predict this escalation of conflict between Russia and Ukraine and to prepare for it?
+The Polish Center for International Aid has helped Ukraine since 2014 when the war started.
+During those 8 years, the fights in Donbas were still ongoing.
+Was it possible to predict this escalation of conflict between Russia and Ukraine and prepare for it?

-Actually, it was possible.
+It was possible.
 And we did it in the Polish Center for International Aid.
-In December 2021 when the tension started to grow we created the scenarios of action in case of war.
-We chose the place for our temporary reception point, we prepared first cars and buses to evacuate civilians, we gathered workers, and bought the first aid kits.
+In December 2021 when the tension started to grow we created scenarios of action in case of war.
+We chose the place for our temporary reception point, we prepared the first cars and buses to evacuate civilians, we gathered workers, and bought the first aid kits.
 We invested a lot of money.
 Then the head of our Kharkiv office noted that we spend it on something that can never be useful.
-'I will be the happiest person if you’re right’, I said.
+'I will be the happiest person if you’re right, I said.
 He wasn’t, unfortunately.

 When the war is over, humanitarian aid for all those who fled the war but stayed in Ukraine will be our priority.
-We will be giving them a place to stay, helping with renovations and adjustment of their new houses, we will be helping with their jobs and finance, if there will be need to.
-After this war, the Ukrainian people will have to rebuild their country which was ruined only after one week of invasion.
+We will be giving them a place to stay, helping with renovations and adjustment of their new houses, we will be helping with their jobs and finance if there will be a need.
+After this war, the Ukrainian people will have to rebuild their country which was ruined only after one week after the invasion.
 And a lot of them will want to be a part of this reconstruction.